dbcls/website/services/SPARQL_support_en.md

 # SPARQL support
 ### What is SPARQL support?
-SPARQL support is a SPARQL query editor that works on web browser. (http://sparql-support.dbcls.jp/)
+SPARQL support is a SPARQL client / SPARQL query editor works on web browser. (http://sparql-support.dbcls.jp/)

 #### Features of SPARQL support
 * Complement indents, variable names and prefixes.